Call For Abstracts

 Each Submission must include:

-- An abstract (250 word limitation) – Again this year: The abstract submission is divided by section into individual fields.
-You can include as many words as you like per section, but the total of all abstract sections must not exceed 250 words.
+An abstract (250 word limitation) – The abstract submission is divided by section into individual fields.
+You can include as many words as you like per section, but the total of all sections must not exceed 250 words.

 Each listed author must provide:

-If you are selected to present, you will be expected to sign an author agreement which states that you will comply with the listed deadlines and presenter guidelines.
+If you are selected to present, you will be expected to sign a presenter agreement which states that you will comply with the listed deadlines and presenter guidelines.
 Failure to meet the required deadlines and presenter guidelines may result in the cancellation of your presentation and/or loss of your presenter discount.
 All selected presentations will be reviewed by an APNA Nurse Planner for adherence to ANCC Commission on Accreditation CE provider guidelines.